Julia-Petrova/portfolio/portfolio/concept_sample.md

 ## Tables and DBMS support

-Data can be streamed into any table of the types listed in section <>.
+Data can be streamed into any table of the types listed in Section <>.
 The target table can reside in any supported DBMS.

 ## Interfaces and protocols